flotob/blockchain/consulting/index.md

     <div class="card white">
       <div class="card-content black-text">
         <h3 class="card-title black-text">Legal Guidance</h3>
-        These are some of the organizations in the Blockchain space that I advice in a legal capacity.
+        These are some of the organizations in the Blockchain space that I advice in a techno-legal capacity.
       </div>
       <div class="card-action grey lighten-5">
          <a href="http://twitter.com/heckerhut" target="_blank">Follow me on Twitter</a>